 Pods, which consist of containers deployed onto nodes, are fundamental to the Kubernetes ecosystem and require proper monitoring.
 Consider the following metrics for effective pod monitoring:

-The number of containers running in a pod and their lifecycle must be understood and regulated.
+a) Container metrics: the number of containers running in a pod and their lifecycle must be understood and regulated.
 Avoid overloading pods and ensure scalability is optimized.

-Application metrics measure performance and provide industry-specific information.
+b) Application metrics: Application metrics measure performance and provide industry-specific information.
 They offer insights into traffic, the rate of failed requests, request durations, feature usage, and other critical data.

-Understanding the scaling and availability capabilities of Kubernetes helps configure auto-scaling tools for clusters.
+c) Kubernetes scaling and availability: Understanding the scaling and availability capabilities of Kubernetes helps configure auto-scaling tools for clusters.
 The number of containers or pods in a cluster determines node requirements.

-Containers have associated resource requests and limits for CPU and memory.
+e) Resource requests and limits: Containers have associated resource requests and limits for CPU and memory.
 Properly manage these to avoid underutilization or overutilization.
 Aim for up to 80% actual usage on the 90th percentile for both resource requests and limits.

-Monitoring Kubernetes: Key methods
+Kubernetes monitoring: Key methods

 You can monitor your Kubernetes cluster nodes in two ways: using DaemonSets and Heapster.
 Both methods help collect metrics from the cluster and transmit them to an external endpoint for further analysis.